shanep-cs2/lesson04/README.md

 ### Build System

-Let's formally introduce a build system so we an build, run, and debug our code just like you would do in industry.
+Let's formally introduce a build system so we can build, run, and debug our code just like you would do in industry.

 There are quite a few build systems that were specifically designed for java.
 By far the top three